MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

   * [Botbuilder for JS Azure](https://github.com/Microsoft/botbuilder-js/tree/master/libraries/botbuilder-azure)
   * [Botbuilder for dotnet Azure](https://github.com/Microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder.Azure)

+### V3 Status Summary

+#### ABS Service
+1. The ABS service side will continue to support running V3 bots with no planned end of life and any running bots will not be disrupted.
+2. Channels will remain compatible with V3 with no disruption or end of life plan.
+3. Creation of new V3 bots is disabled on the portal; however, expert users who wish to deploy their V3 bots independently, not on ABS (e.g. as webapp service) can do so.

+#### SDK and Tools

+1. We are not investing in V3 from SDK side, and will only apply critical security fixes to the SDK branches for the foreseeable future (Exception: We plan to add a Skills connector to allow V4 bots to call legacy V3 bots).
+2. SDKs and tools development is exclusively on V4 with no V3 work done or planned (hence we’re already “there”).
+3. We do not prevent anyone from running old tools to manage their V3 bots.

 ### How can I migrate Azure Bot Service from one region to another?